November 21, 2024

 Jonathan Ohring, a lawyer representing Mashinsky, stated that the Celsius founder vehemently denies the allegations.
 The legal representation for Roni Cohen-Pavon is currently unknown, and he was not arrested as he is abroad.

-Celsius’s rapid growth coincided with the surging value of cryptocurrencies, attracting investors who believed they were investing in assets destined for significant price increases.
+Celsius’s rapid growth coincided with the surging value of cryptocurrencies, attracting investors who believed they were in assets destined for significant price increases.
 Mashinsky and his colleagues went to great lengths to convince Celsius customers of the company’s potential, offering extraordinarily high annual yields and positioning Celsius as a modern-day bank.
 However, authorities allege that Celsius engaged in deceptive practices and unregistered token offerings.

 The unraveling of the narrative began when crypto prices plummeted, revealing the true state of affairs at Celsius.
 Internal emails cited by the SEC showed that employees were aware of the company’s precarious situation, describing it as a “sinking ship” and acknowledging the absence of profitable services.

 Celsius filed for bankruptcy in July, but Mashinsky remains determined to launch a new venture.
-Prior to his resignation, he attempted to rally support for a revamped version of Celsius, which he named Kelvin, after the unit of temperature.
+Prior to his resignation, he attempted to support for a revamped version of Celsius, which he named Kelvin, after the unit of temperature.